 This one pot beef tortellini soup can't be easier to make.
 Plus, it's filled to the brim with flavor - all from simple, easy to find ingredients.

-Ground beef and cheese tortellini fill this chunky tomato soup.
-A handful of simple kitchen herbs and spices add Italian flavor.
+Ground beef and cheese tortellini fill this chunky, hearty tomato soup.
+A handful of simple kitchen herbs and spices add tons of flavor!